Click here for printable instructions.

 Brewing beer is the process of combining a starch source (in this case, a malt brewing extract) with yeast.
 Once combined, the yeast eats the sugars in the malt, producing alcohol and carbon dioxide (CO2).
 This process is called fermentation.

-- Remove the yeast packet (not needed for this recipe) from under the lid of the Brewing Extract, then place the unopened can and LME softpack in hot tap water.
+- Remove the yeast packet from under the lid of the can of brewing extract, then place the unopened can and LME softpack in hot tap water.

 - Fill keg with cold tap water to the 4-quart mark on the back.

-- Pour the wort, including the hop sack, into the keg, and then bring the volume of the keg to the 8.5-quart mark by adding more cold water.
-You'll leave the hop sack in the wort for the duration of fermentation.
+- Pour the wort into the keg, and then bring the volume of the keg to the 8.5-quart mark by adding more cold water.
 Stir vigorously with the spoon or whisk.

-- Sprinkle ONLY the Safbrew WB-06 yeast packet into the keg, and screw on the lid.
+- Sprinkle the yeast packet into the keg, and screw on the lid.
 Do not stir.

 - After approximately 24 hours, you will be able to see the fermentation process happening by shining a flashlight into the keg.
 You'll see the yeast in action in the wort.
 The liquid will be opaque and milky, you will see bubbles rising in the liquid, and there will be bubbles on the surface.